mobile domain:www.usaa.com

 Many states require this, but some let you choose.
 Consider a limit similar to what you have for liability coverage.

 A deductible is what you pay before your policy pays the rest for a covered claim.
-Lower deductibles usually means you pay less out of pocket for a claim but a higher premium.
+Lower deductibles usually mean you pay less out of pocket for a claim but a higher premium.
 Consider the value of your vehicle when setting your deductibles.

 Sometimes changing your comprehensive deductible may make a big difference.
 Read about choosing your comprehensive deductible.